 Can Buddhist Have Tattoos?

-The Buddhist monks of this Thailand based temple practice the sacred art of Sak Yant tattoos.
+The Buddhist monks who worship at this monastery in Thailand are skilled in the ritual art of Sak Yant tattooing.

 Can Buddhist Have Relationships?

-As a result, Buddhists do not have any formal teachings on what the marriage ceremony should consist of.
+As a consequence of this, Buddhists do not have any formal teachings on the subject of what should be included in the marriage ceremony.

 Can A Buddhist Smoke?

-The large majority of monks feel that smoking is not an appropriate practice and that there should be a Buddhist law that recommends they do not smoke.
+The vast majority of monks are of the opinion that smoking is not a good habit and that there ought to be a Buddhist regulation that strongly advises them not to engage in this activity.

-Most monks, however, have little understanding of the specific detrimental effects smoking has on them, as well as the effects of secondhand smoke.
+The vast majority of monks, on the other hand, have a limited comprehension of the specific negative impacts that smoking has on them, as well as the effects that secondhand smoke has on them.

 Is Smoking A Sin In Buddhism?